 For athletes and non-athletes alike, the USDA Food Patterns offer guidance for planning a varied, balanced and moderate eating plan during breast-feeding.
 There also is a "MyPlate Daily Checklist for Moms" on ChooseMyPlate.gov.

 When you meet increased calorie needs with a variety of nutritious foods instead of foods and drinks high in added sugars and saturated fat, you get the additional nutrients needed for breast-feeding and for athletic performance.
 For example, breast-feeding mothers need more protein and carbohydrate each day.
 Athletes also need additional protein and carbohydrate beyond basic needs to fuel, build and maintain muscles.

 Fluid needs increase during breast-feeding, too.
-Without exercise, breast-feeding moms need about 8 to 12 cups per day from food, beverages and drinking water.
-When working out, drink even more.
+Without exercise, breast-feeding moms need about 15 cups per day from food, beverages and drinking water.
+When working out, you may need to drink even more.

 To stay more comfortable when working out while breast-feeding, it may help if you wear a comfortable support bra or sports bra and nursing pads in case you leak during exercise, and pump or breast-feed before you work out.